-Key management personnel of the Board during the year include the Minster for the Arts, the Chair and seven board members, the Director, Assistant Director of Operations, Assistant Director of Artistic Programs, Head of Philanthropy and Enterprise, Chief Financial Officer and the former Deputy Director of the Art Gallery of South Australia, who have responsibility for the strategic direction and management of the Gallery.
+Key management personnel of the Board during the year include the Minster for the Arts (the Minister), the Chair and nine board members, the Director, Assistant Director of Operations, Assistant Director of Artistic Programs, Head of Philanthropy and Enterprise, and Chief Financial Officer, who have responsibility for the strategic direction and management of the Gallery.

-Total compensation for the key management personnel was \$612 000 in 2022-23 and \$670 000 in 2021-22.
+Total compensation for the key management personnel was \$842 000 (\$2023: \$612 000).
 This amount excludes salaries and other benefits the Minister for the Arts receives.
-The Minister for the Arts remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) (DTF) under section 6 of the Parliamentary Remuneration Act 1990.
+The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) (DTF) under section 6 of the Parliamentary Remuneration Act 1990.